Updated: May 2

 They note how how rendering others ‘untouchable’ is exclusionary.
 It becomes, however unintentional, a form of bullying.

-If you want to read it first, go ahead, I’ll wait.
+If you want to read it first, go ahead, it's a quickie.

 Permission to laugh